 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
-We further encourage you to enroll in the complementary services being provided through Experian.
+As a precautionary measure, we encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
+Additional resources can be found below in the Steps You Can Take to Help Protect Personal Information, which contains information on what you can do to better protect against possible misuse of your information.
+You may also enroll in the complimentary credit monitoring services being offered.